-Island Analysis provides research support for a cross section of island government departments including: economics and statistics, waste management, human resources, social services, environment, and regulation.
-Benchmarking is an essential part of this work.
+Research support for a cross section of island government departments including: economics and statistics, waste management, human resources, social services, environment, and regulation.
+Benchmarking and identifying best practice are essential elements of this work.

 Regular research is undertaken on passenger demands and expectations as well as performance related benchmarking of an island airline as compared to other similar operators.
 In addition, Island Analysis has been involved in research into the setting up of an island aircraft registry.